Skip to main content

 Adopted 03/26/2007, Updated 6/25/2020

-PDF – Please note that in the event of a discrepancy between the PDF and the HTML, the PDF supercedes the HTML
+Please click here to see the original scanned PDF – Please note that in the event of a discrepancy between the PDF and the HTML, the PDF supersedes the HTML.

 TABLE OF CONTENTS